amiruljbr/fancy-todo-app/README.md

 > - Add Todo - this button for create your Todo
 > - Edit - this button allow you to Edit Todo
-> - Detail - this button will provide you Detail of your Todo &nbsp;
+> - Detail - this button will provide you Detail of your Todo
+> - Done - this button will change status your Todo To Done &nbsp;
 # RESTful endpoints
 ## Global Responses